 As for more physical benefits, people advocates note how CBD can reduce pain and inflammation.
 It’s a desirable substitute for medical marijuana for people who suffer from chronic pain related to conditions like cancer and arthritis—as well as pharmaceutical drugs.
 Athletes are also fond of CBD’s benefits because it alleviates injury-related pain with much less potential for addiction, which some painkillers include high risks of.

 How CBD became a phenomenon

 The CBD industry is now worth billions.
 People may have caught onto the craze due to endorsements from celebrities like Mandy Moore and Dr. Sanjay Gupta on The Dr. Oz Show.
 It’s hard not to notice how many products are made with CBD now that make it more accessible than ever before: oils, tinctures, lotions, creams, bath bombs, sprays, vapes, patches, edibles, and more.
+And specifically, CBD cream is a cream infused with CBD oil for easy use.
 You can find many of these products online, but you can also find them at local CVSs and even pet stores.